 Jamie is really the only time where a companion lasting across almost a whole era has ever worked.
 You could have watched the Second Doctor and Jamie forever, but I can’t say the same for the Fifth Doctor and Tegan or the Thirteenth Doctor and Yaz.
 Those relationships feel exhausted by the end of their eras and like a waste of a Doctor who wasn’t given a better dynamic and someone more interesting to bounce off of.
 Despite companions coming and going around the Fifth Doctor and Thirteenth Doctor, I think as the central Doctor and companion dynamic fails there is not much to salvage or get out of the other relationships because you have the continuing presence of something that doesn’t work.
 Often the relationship with the companion is how you get to understand the Doctor.
 When you don’t have that gateway, there is something missing in the Doctor and I think Tegan and Yaz let down their Doctors because of how annoying and dull the relationship between them and the Doctor is.
 You need a strong foundation and to be able to judge when it’s time to move things on.

 I have really enjoyed the dynamic between Ncuti Gatwa and Millie Gibson and the Fifteenth Doctor and Ruby have a very valuable sibling kind of relationship.
 With Season 1 being so short, there is also clearly more of Ruby’s story to tell, so it makes sense to continue with her.
-She had a well told personal journey and mystery across Season 1, which culminated in her finally finding her birth mother, which was satisfying and emotional.
+She had a well told personal journey and progression across Season 1, which culminated in her finally finding her birth mother, which was satisfying and emotional.
 The flaw is in the eight-episode format.
 Due to the short time frame, the relationship between the Doctor and Ruby felt rushed on occasions.
 I believed and invested in their characters, but there wasn’t any time to delve into their dynamic with any sort of depth.
 I expect Ruby’s return in Season 2 is going to be similar to Martha’s role in Series 4, but maybe have more of an active role and story in the second half of the season.

 I am very much looking forward to Verada Sethu as Belinda Chandra.
 I loved her in the Star Wars series Andor, she brought a very real energy and life to the part that you invested in and felt like a believable person.
 She also made an appearance playing Mundy in Boom and played off of Ncuti Gatwa and Millie Gibson very well.
 She’s going to be playing a different character in Season 2, but I’m intrigued to see the dynamic between her and the Fifteenth Doctor and how she will play off of Ruby Sunday.
 The three person Tardis team will hopefully keep the dynamics and relationships fresh.
 We are yet to see how things will work out with the advancing story of Ruby and how Belinda Chandra will come into things and tie into Ruby’s story.
 Hopefully it’s done in a way that compliments both characters and feels wise in relation to the companions’ lifespans.